Pakistan Food Guide

 Sindh

-Sindh's coastal cuisine blends Persian, Arabian, and Central Asian influences.
-Known for aromatic spices and fish-based dishes.
-Rice is staple in biryanis and pulaos.
-Karachi is the food capital with famous street food culture.
+Sindh's coastal cooking pulls from Persian, Arabian, and Central Asian traditions, leaning on warm spices and a lot of fish.
+Rice does the heavy lifting in biryanis and pulaos.
+Karachi is the region's food hub, known above all for its street food.

 Cultural Significance: